nicoleump/ga-dsiplus/roadmap/Blogging.md

 It's fun!
 Blogging shouldn't and doesn't need to be a burden.
 Your blog is yours.
 Its topics, by definition, reveal your interests.
 This makes it easy to continue to write.
 As an added bonus, blogging keeps you sharp on your skills, applied to a topic of YOUR choice.

-Blogging is a great way to share your technical talents withboth non technical and technical audiences as a job seeker to gain exposure to who you are and what you do.
+Blogging is a great way to share your technical talents with both non technical and technical audiences as a job seeker to gain exposure to who you are and what you do.
 Think about how hiring managers can gain insight into how you think.
 What if you are not sitting right next to them to walk them through your project.
 Your blog can do that for them!

 ## How to do it: